A New Algorithm for the Robust Semi-random Independent Set Problem: Introduction

 A classical model for the average-case analysis of graph algorithms is the $G_{n,p}$ Erd\'os-R\'enyi model, where each edge is independently present with some probability $p$.
 In such a model, the largest independent set has size about $2 \log_b n$ with high probability, for $b = (1-p)^{-1}$ and $n$ the number of vertices in the graph \cite{Matula}.
 A simple greedy algorithm finds, with high probability, an independent set of size about $\log_b n$.
 It has been a long-standing open problem to give an algorithm that finds an independent set of size $(1+\epsilon)\log_b n$.

-Another classical model is the ``planted independent set'' one, in which one starts from a $G_{n,p}$ (from now on we will mostly discuss the $p=1/2$ case, although other values of $p$ are also interesting) random graph and then one picks a random set of $k=k(n)$ vertices and removes all existing edges among those vertices, turning them into an independent set.
-If $k \gg \log n$, the selected set of vertices (which we will call the ``planted'' independent set of the graph) is, with high probability, the unique maximum independent set of the graph.
+Another classical model is the ``planted independent set'' one, in which one starts from a $G_{n,p}$ random graph and then one picks a random set of $k=k(n)$ vertices and removes all existing edges among those vertices, turning them into an independent set.
+For $p=1/2$, if $k \gg \log n$, the selected set of vertices (which we will call the ``planted'' independent set of the graph) is, with high probability, the unique maximum independent set of the graph.
 In this case, the problem of finding the largest independent set in the graph coincides with the ``recovery'' problem of identifying the selected set of vertices.

 When the size $k(n)$ of the the planted independent set is $\Omega({\sqrt{n \log n}})$, choosing the $k$ vertices of lowest degree is sufficient to find the hidden independent set \cite{Kucera}; Alon, Krivelevich and Sudakov \cite{AKS} give a spectral algorithm to find the planted independent set with high probability when $k(n)=\Omega(\sqrt n)$.
 It is an open problem whether there is a polynomial time algorithm that finds the planted independent set with high probability in the regime $k(n) = o(\sqrt n)$.
-Recently Barak, Hopkins, Kelner, Kothari, Moitra, and Potechin established this is impossible for sum of squares algorithms \cite{Barak}.
+Barak, Hopkins, Kelner, Kothari, Moitra, and Potechin established this is impossible for sum of squares algorithms \cite{Barak}.

 When studying simple generative models for graphs, such as $G_{n,1/2}$ or planted independent set models, there is a risk of coming up with algorithms that perform well in the model, but that are an overfit for it.
-For example picking the $k$ vertices of lowest degree is a good way to find a size $k$ independent set in the planted model (if $k\gg \sqrt{n \log n}$) but it would usually not perform well in practice.
+For example picking the $k$ vertices of lowest degree is a good way to find a size $k$ independent set in the planted model (if $k\gg \sqrt{n \log n}$) but it may not perform well in practice.

 In order to validate the robustness of average-case analyses of algorithms, there has been interest in the study of semi-random generative models, in which a graph is generated via a combination of random choices and adversarial choices.
 Even though no simple probabilistic model can capture all the subtle properties of realistic graph distributions, realistic distributions can be captured by semi-random models if the way in which the realistic distribution differs from the simple probabilistic model is interpreted as the action of the adversary.